drehren/fltprogr.nvim/README.md

 * BUFFER (`'buffer'`): used when the progress has direct relation with a specific buffer.
 Events require `buffer` to be set for the buffer nr the event is about.

+Sending events to an unknown category name does not generate an error, same when registering a display.

+Additional validation can be set for categories by using `add_category_validator`.
+These validations will stack up.

 ## How to use v2

 Inspired in the neovim talk about a progress interface, there is a v2 table with